paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Subsec. (d)(2)(F).
 Pub.
 L. 100–50, § 14(28)(F), substituted “annual total resources (including all sources of resources other than parents)” for “an annual total income”.

 Subsecs. (f) to (h).
 Pub.
 L. 100–50, § 14(28)(G), added subsecs. (f) to (h).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VIII, § 80001(b), July 4, 2025, 139 Stat.
+333, provided that: “The amendments made by subsection (a) [amending this section] shall take effect on July 1, 2026, and shall apply with respect to award year 2026–2027 and each subsequent award year, as determined under the Higher Education Act of 1965 ([20 U.S.C.
+1001](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) et seq.).”

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
 L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).
 Implementation of amendment by Pub.
 L. 116–260 allowed on or after July 1, 2023, see section 102(c)(1)(A)(iii) of Pub.
 L. 117–103, set out as an On-Time Effective Date Permitted note under [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a).